Building Modern Single Page Applications: Laravel + Inertia

 Inertia Installation

-You have three installation options: Laravel Jetstream, Laravel Breeze, or manual setup.
-Laravel Jetstream and Laravel Breeze offer pre-configured stacks with Inertia.
-For this example, we'll use Laravel Breeze.
+There are three different installation methods you can choose from: Laravel Jetstream, Laravel Breeze, and manual installation.
+With Laravel Jetstream and Laravel Breeze, you install Inertia as a ready-made stack.
+In this example, we'll use Laravel Breeze.

 composer require laravel/breeze --dev